Reduction of exact structures: The quiver of an exact category

 \begin{definition} We recall the (Jacobson) radical of an additive $k$-category and its powers from \cite{ASS}: \begin{enumerate} \item[-] The radical $\rad_\A$ of an additive $k$-category $\A$ is the two-sided ideal given for all objects X and Y in $\A$ by the $k$-vector space $\rad_\A(X,Y)$ formed by all $f\in\A(X,Y)$ such that $1_X-g\circ f$ is invertible for all $g\in\A(Y,X)$. \item[-] Given $m\geq1$, the $m^{th}$ power $ rad_{\A}^{m}\subseteq rad_{\A}$ of $rad_{\A}$ is obtained by taking for $rad_{\A}^{m}(X,Y)$ the subspace of $rad_{\A}(X,Y)$ containing all finite sums of morphisms of the form

 where $f_i:X_{i-1}\rightarrow X_{i} \in rad_{\A}(X_{i-1},X_i)$ for all i=1,\dots,m. \end{enumerate} \end{definition}

-\begin{remark} If $X$ and $Y$ are indecomposable objects, then $\rad_\A(X,Y)$ is the $k$-vector space of all noninvertible morphism from $X$ to $Y$. \end{remark}

-\begin{definition} The \emph{quiver $Q(\A,\E)$ of the exact category $(\A,\E)$} is the graded quiver given as follows: \begin{enumerate} \item[-] the vertex set $Q_0(\A,\E)$ is the set of isomorphism classes of $\E-$simple objects. \end{enumerate} For two vertices represented by $\E-$simple objects $X$ and $Y$, we further define: \begin{enumerate} \item[-] the number of arrows of degree zero from $X$ to $Y$ equals the dimension of the space $\irr(X,Y)=\rad_\A(X,Y) / \rad^2_\A(X,Y)$ of irreducible morphisms in $\A$ from $X$ to $Y$. \item[-] the number of arrows of degree one from $X$ to $Y$ equals the dimension of the vector space $\Ext_\E(X,Y).$ \end{enumerate} We draw in illustrations the arrows of degree zero by dotted lines, and the arrows of degree one by solid lines. \end{definition}
+\begin{definition} Let $\A$ be a small skeletally small and Hom-finite additive category.
+The \emph{quiver $Q(\A,\E)$ of the exact category $(\A,\E)$} is the graded quiver given as follows: \begin{enumerate} \item[-] the vertex set $Q_0(\A,\E)$ is the set of isomorphism classes of $\E-$simple objects. \end{enumerate} For two vertices represented by $\E-$simple objects $X$ and $Y$, we further define: \begin{enumerate} \item[-] the number of arrows of degree zero from $X$ to $Y$ equals the dimension of the space $\irr(X,Y)=\rad_\A(X,Y) / \rad^2_\A(X,Y)$ of irreducible morphisms in $\A$ from $X$ to $Y$. \item[-] the number of arrows of degree one from $X$ to $Y$ equals the dimension of the vector space $\Ext_\E(X,Y).$ \end{enumerate} We draw in illustrations the arrows of degree zero by dotted lines, and the arrows of degree one by solid lines. \end{definition}

-\begin{example} Let $A$ be an artinian $k-$algebra, and $\A = \mod A$.
+\begin{example} Let $k$ be an algebraically closed field, $A$ be an artinian $k-$algebra, and $\A = \mod A$.
 When $\E = \E_{all}$ is the maximal exact structure $\E_{max}$, then the quiver $Q(\A,\E_{max})$ is the ordinary (Gabriel) quiver of the algebra $A$, with all arrows of degree one.
 For the minimal exact structure $\E = \E_{min}$, the simples are the indecomposable $A-$modules by \ref{E-simple indecomposable}, and the quiver $Q(\A,\E_{min})$ is the Auslander-Reiten quiver of $A$, with all arrows of degree zero.
 We will discuss in section \ref{section:matrix reduction} how reduction of exact structures transforms iteratively the Gabriel quiver into the Auslander-Reiten quiver of an algebra. \end{example}

 \begin{example} The technique of matrix reduction has been studied using various models, such as representations of posets, subspace categories, bimodules or bocses.
 We recall here from \cite[2.3 example 6]{GR} one example, the representations of posets (see also the books \cite{Ri84,Si}): Given a poset $(S, \le)$, the category $\rep S$ of representations of $S$ is formed by matrices whose columns are subdivided into blocks corresponding to the elements $\{s_1, \ldots,s_n\}$ of $S$.
 More formally, the objects of $\rep S$ are pairs $(d,M)$ where $d \in \N^{n+1}$, and $M$ is a matrix with entries in $k$ that has $d_0$ rows and $d_1+\cdots +d_n$ columns, subdivided into $n$ blocks of size $d_1,\ldots,d_n$: